-The discussion series is a peer-to-peer monthly sharing and learning event for UK Aid Direct (opens in new tab) and UK Aid Match (opens in new tab) grant holders.
+The discussion series is a monthly peer-to-peer sharing and learning event for UK Aid Direct and UK Aid Match grant holders.
 Based on grant holder topic requests, each month two grant holders, or downstream partners, who have relevant experience on the topic present their work and answer questions from fellow grant holders and downstream partners, before a wider discussion on the topic is held in smaller groups.